pola-rs/polars-web/www/posts/CONTRIBUTING.md

 # Mardown sample ground

-The rest of this page stands as an example of supported Markdown-to-HTML processing, and the final look and feel.
-The rendering itself is done via [`Python-Markdown`](https://python-markdown.github.io/), with plenty added extensions to deal with the fancy stuff (if you need something extra let's discuss it in the PR):
+The rest of this page stands as an example of supported Markdown-to-HTML processing, and the final look and feel (better to read it [there](https://www.pola.rs/posts/contributing.html) than on GitHub).
+The rendering itself is done via [`Python-Markdown`](https://python-markdown.github.io/), with plenty added extensions to deal with the fancy stuff:

 * [`DeleteSubExtension`](https://facelessuser.github.io/pymdown-extensions/extensions/tilde/)
   to introduce crossed out and subscript text.